 Eyelid Cancer

-What are Eyelid Cancer?
+What is Eyelid Cancer?

 Eyelid cancer often affects the skin or glands of the eyelid.
 It primarily develops on the eyelids.
 The most common type of skin cancer in the eye area is basal cell carcinoma (BCC), which comes from basal cells and is sometimes called a "rodent ulcer" because it grows slowly.